 Regal was in bad shape for his debut match due to the medication he was prescribed to.
 It was the start of a downward spiral in Regal’s life.

-Being prescribed painkillers such as Renewtrient, Valium, and Nubain, Regal developed a dependence, and factors such as ill-health would be blamed.
+Being prescribed painkillers such as Renewtrient, Valium, and Nubain, Regal developed a dependence, and factors such as ill health would be blamed.
+This was on top of previous severe issues with pneumonia, which thoroughly affected Regal internally and externally.

 Shown in bombastic vignettes squeezing his own orange juice, cutting down trees, and doing construction work, he only worked a single pay-per-view match under the role – in a double count-out result against X-Pac in Survivor Series 1998’s Deadly Games WWE title tournament.